221V/learn_5/README.md

 # OR compile only Nim program
 $ make c2

-# OR compile only D program (ldc2, sigle file program.d without deps)
+# OR compile only D program (ldc2, with --betterC, single file program.d without deps)
 $ make c3

+# OR compile only D program (ldc2, no betterC, single file program.d without deps)
+$ make c30

 # OR compile only D program (with deps, with source folder, with dub.json)
 $ make c31